ziaul55/RSI-Registration/README.md

 ## Keypoint Detection

 ## Dependencies and Environment
-The codes are developed and tested in MATLAB R2020a, with both OpenCV.3.4.1 and the VLFeat open-source libraries on a desktop computer with Intel(R) Core (TM) i7-3770 CPU @ 3.40 GHz, 12.00GB RAM, running the Windows 8.1.
+The codes are developed and tested in MATLAB R2020a, with both OpenCV.3.4.1 and the VLFeat open-source libraries.
 In order to use the codes, you need some prerequisite as follow:
 - 	MATLAB 2020a
 - 	OpenCV (3.4.1)
 - 	VLFeat 0.9.21